 The reason the hosting company could quickly get rid of all of your site’s “stuff” isn’t spiteful.
 Rather, it’s typically an indication that they’ve stopped charging on that day and will return any unused portion of your subscription fee for the remaining days of the month.
 Hence, your data goes in the trash.

 Obviously, if you have it all backed up, you’re fine … So copy it all over to the other hosting service.
-Ideally, though, you want to make sure that everything is working perfectly prior to cancellation – maybe 72 hours.
+Ideally, though, you want to ensure that everything is working perfectly before cancellation – maybe 72 hours.

 2. Grab those files.

 You can see a lot of safe migration is about preparation.
-Before moving to a new host, also, make sure that they have the same website admin panel, which is usually either cPanel or Parallels Plesk.
+Before moving to a new host, make sure that they have the same website admin panel, usually either cPanel or Parallels Plesk.

 Look for the Backup section; within that, look for Download Backups.
 Go ahead and download everything.
 You want the compressed version.
-If you are using a Mac, make sure in the Safari options that it won’t automatically decompress and open the files.
+If you are using a Mac, make sure that it won’t automatically decompress and open the files in the Safari options.

 [Migration instructions for Plesk.
 CPanel is assumed moving forward.]